Sixth Form

 Destinations

-As part of the ongoing transition plans for KS4 and KS5 students, Gretton staff work in collaboration with students, parents and Further Education providers to broaden learners’ understanding of the facilities on offer outside of Gretton School.
-There are a selection of qualifications within FE provisions including; Apprenticeships, A-levels, BTECs, Functional Skills and Supported Internships.
+As part of the ongoing transition plans for Key Stage 4 and Key Stage 5 learners, Gretton staff work in collaboration with learners, parents and Further Education providers to broaden learners’ understanding of the facilities on offer outside of Gretton School.
+There are a selection of qualifications within Further Education provisions including; Apprenticeships, A-levels, GCSEs, BTECs, Functional Skills and Supported Internships.

 "I've got an unconditional offer to study Games Design at York St John University starting later this year.
 You guys seriously helped me grow as a person and gain a sense of self-awareness and self control which has made it possible for me to achieve not just this but everything else in my life."